New ZTALMY recommended titration schedule — click here to access the latest prescribing information

 Pivotal trial design: The Marigold study1-4

-The efficacy and safety of ZTALMY to treat seizures associated with CDD in patients 2 years of age and older were established in a single, double-blind, randomized, placebo-controlled study.1
+The efficacy and safety of ZTALMY to treat seizures associated with CDD in patients 2 years and older were established in a single, double-blind, randomized, placebo-controlled study.1

 Patients enrolled in the study were required to have1: